subinps/MusicPlayer/README.md

 - Playlist, queue.
 - Change VoiceChat title to current playing song name.
 - Supports Live streaming from youtube
-- Supports both deezer and youtube to search songs.
+- Supports both Jio Saavn and youtube to search songs.
 - Play from telegram file supported.
+- Play whole music files from a telegram channel.
 - Starts Radio after if no songs in playlist.
 - Automatically downloads audio for the first two tracks in the playlist to ensure smooth playing
 - Automatic restart even if heroku restarts.